qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Rebase and squashing will rewrite history.
 If local history is rewritten, normal push will give conflicts, need to use force push.
 If remote branch's history is rewritten, normal pull will give conflicts, need to use `--rebase` pulling. [^rewrite_history]
   - Force pushing with `--force-with-lease` can sometimes avoid overwriting other developers' commits.
 But if you fetch then don't pull, `--force-with-lease` cannot protect.
   - The main purpose of rebase is to make commit graph a straight line.
 If you don't care about commit graph aesthetics, only using merge can avoid troubles.
 - After commiting files, adding these files into `.gitignore` won't automatically exclude them from git.
-To exclude them, delete them or use `git rm --cached`.
-Note that after excluding and pushing, when another coworker pulls, these files will be deleted (not just excluded from git).
+To exclude them, delete them.
+  - You can also use `git rm --cached` to exclude them without deleting locally.
+However, after excluding and pushing, when another coworker pulls, these files will be deleted (not just excluded).
 - Reverting a merge doesn't fully cancel the side effect of the merge.
 If you merge B to A and then revert, merging B to A again has no effect.
 One solution is to revert the revert of merge.
   - A cleaner way to cancel a merge, instead of reverting merge, is to 1. backup the branch, 2. hard reset to commit before merge, 3. cherry pick commits after merge, 4. force push.
 - In GitHub, if you accidentally commited secret (e.g. API key) and pushed to public, even if you override it using force push, GitHub will still keep that secret public.
 [See also](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets), [Example activity tab](https://github.com/SharonBrizinov/test-oops-commit/compare/e6533c7bd729957b2eb31e88065c5158d1317c5e...9eedfa00983b7269a75d76ec5e008565c2eff2ef)